MrErenK/MapDistanceFix/README.md

 - **Server Compatibility**: Works on any Minecraft server (vanilla, Fabric, Forge, Paper, etc.)
 - **Multiplayer**: Fully compatible with multiplayer environments
 - **Other Mods**: Should be compatible with most other mods that don't heavily modify map rendering
+- **Cross-Version**: Uses version-compatible registry access to work across different Minecraft versions

 ## ⚡ Performance

-- **Minimal Overhead**: Smart caching prevents repeated registry lookups
+- **Minimal Overhead**: Smart caching prevents repeated registry access
 - **Lazy Processing**: Decorations are only modified when necessary
 - **Thread-Safe**: Uses atomic references for safe concurrent access
 - **Memory Efficient**: No unnecessary object creation in hot paths